baselime/docs/oac/observability-reference-language/reference/queries.md

         orderBy: AVG(event.duration)
         # Sort the results in descending order
         order: DESC
-      # Define a needle to search for errors
+      # Define a needle to search for in the haystack of all the telemetry data
       needle:
         # Specify the value to search for
         value: error